KnapsackPro/docs.knapsackpro.com/_posts/2017-07-17-when-distributed-locks-might-be-helpful-in-ruby-on-rails-application.md

 categories: ruby rails locks
 ---

-During this year I noticed 2 similar concurrent problems with my Ruby on Rails application and I solved them with distributed locks.
-I'm going to show you how to detect if your application might have a concurrent problem and how to solve it.
+During this year I noticed 2 similar concurrency problems with my Ruby on Rails application and I solved them with distributed locks.
+I'm going to show you how to detect if your application might have a concurrency problem and how to solve it.

 <img src="/images/blog/posts/when-distributed-locks-might-be-helpful-in-ruby-on-rails-application/distributed_lock.jpg" style="width:250px;float:right;" />